I had the chance to respond to Jodi Dean's Communism or Neo-Feudalism at Red May. The following are are a revised version of my response.

 What Dean refers to as neo-feudalism could be understood as a mutation of both ends of the equation, that of the worker and that of the capitalist.
 People posting all sorts of personal data to various websites, and servers, are often unaware that they are giving anything at all let alone what its value is to companies.
 No one ever reads user agreements, and many of the data driven monopolies of social media do not charge directly for their services, making it appear to be something freely given or at the very least worth so much more than what we surrender in revealing our searches, location, interests.
 The cloud platform is not only land squared in terms of power, but also the wage in terms of mystification.
 Workers selling their labor power for a wage at least knew what they were surrendering even if they were unclear on its value.
 Most of the new peasants of a digital economy are unclear on what we surrender, or what it does once it leaves their phone or computer.
 One could make a similar point about the other forms of extraction in neo-feudalism, fines, debts, and fees that are inserted into every facet of life and every relation from education to health care.
 Here it is clear that what one is surrendering has value, it is money after all, but what is obscured is how productive these extractions are, how much the economy of states and corporations depends upon it for their very existence.
 As Michael Hardt and Antonio Negri argue, "Debt obscures the productivity of workers but clarifies their subordination.”
 Hierarchy obscures the productivity, we pay our debts, our fines, and fees because we have no choice, failing to see that without out them the very institutions that lord over us would cease to exist.
 Across the spectrum from data to debt there is a fundamental mutation of the hierarchy of the wage.

 This mutation effects the other end of the equation as well.
 The owners of private property, even when that private property is as immaterial as data, claim increased powers over individuals, over society, and so on, under the increased power of property itself.
 Because property creates jobs, creates the wonders of the internet and so on, it is allowed to do whatever it wants.
 It might be possible to say that while for much of the age of capital the social power of private property, the ability of property to command labor and dictate lives, was concealed behind the idea of individual private property, every capitalist compares losing their factory to thieves breaking into your home to take your stuff, now the social power of private property throws off such justifications and directly claims its rights as a social power.
-A factory, or more to the point, a collection of servers and distribution centers, is not at all like a factory.
 A “job creator” directly claims his or her power over society, over individual lives, but does so in a way that the power appears creative and generative of lives and wealth.
 What appears as neo-feudal, as the parcelization of sovereignty, can also be understood as a more open and unapologetic claim for the rights of private property over society, over individuals, over life itself.

 In the current moment, as states “reopen” in the midst of a pandemic, that power, the social power of capital includes the power to take life or let live, intermingled with what Joshua Clover refers to as the power to “make work and let buy.”
 This power seems less like the parcellation of sovereignty to me than division between state and capital as two sides of sovereign power.
 It is only because the state has retreated from any but the minimal provisions of social welfare, that employers will be able to expose people to death.
 The state has perhaps always been the condition of capital’s power, only now there is the added corollary that capital is the condition of the state, as the surveillance gathered across the digital spectrum becomes the condition of an increase in state power.